l3shen/topKECGUI/README.md

 # Introduction

-This GUI uses wxPython to create an interface to connect to a server via TCP/IP and send and receive commands.
+This GUI uses wxPython to create an interface to connect to a server via TCP/IP to send commands and receive responses from a step motor controller via serial.

 # Usage